BIDDINGTON'S--Content INDEX BIDDINGTON'S Home & Search

 ASK MRS. BIDDINGTONS Advice on Restoring and Preserving Art & Antiques

-Editor's Note: Mrs. Biddington notes that valuable paintings are usually best left untouched by anyone; she rues the American impulse to scrub any surface within reach.
+Editor's Note: Mrs. Biddington notes that paintings are usually best left untouched by anyone; she rues the American impulse to scrub any surface within reach.
 Biddington's staff concurs that the cleaning of paintings should be left to a competent professional conservator or restorer--and then only if truly necessary.
 For the intrepid do-it-yourself person, Mrs. B. offers these words of advice.

 Dear Mrs. Biddington,